Transferring Learning Trajectories of Neural Networks

-Training deep neural networks (DNNs) is computationally expensive, which is problematic especially when performing duplicated training runs, such as model ensemble or knowledge distillation.
+Training deep neural networks (DNNs) is computationally expensive, which is problematic especially when performing duplicated or similar training runs in model ensemble or fine-tuning pre-trained models, for example.
 Once we have trained one DNN on some dataset, we have its learning trajectory (i.e., a sequence of intermediate parameters during training) which may potentially contain useful information for learning the dataset.
 However, there has been no attempt to utilize such information of a given learning trajectory for another training.
-In this paper, we formulate the problem of "transferring" a given learning trajectory from one initial parameter to another one, called {\it learning transfer problem}, and derive the first algorithm to approximately solve it by matching gradients successively along the trajectory via permutation symmetry.
-We empirically show that the transferred parameters achieve non-trivial accuracy before any direct training.
-Also, we analyze the loss landscape property of the transferred parameters, especially from a viewpoint of mode connectivity.
+In this paper, we formulate the problem of "transferring" a given learning trajectory from one initial parameter to another one (named {\it learning transfer problem}) and derive the first algorithm to approximately solve it by matching gradients successively along the trajectory via permutation symmetry.
+We empirically show that the transferred parameters achieve non-trivial accuracy before any direct training, and can be trained significantly faster than training from scratch.